indimail/indimail-virtualdomains/.github/README-indimail.md

 If you have installed indimail-spamfilter package, you will have [bogofilter](https://bogofilter.sourceforge.io/ "bogofilter") providing a bayesian spam filter.

-On of the easiest method to enable bogofilter is to set few environment variable for indimail's <b>qmail-spamfilter</b>(8) the frontend for <b>qmail-queue</b>(8) program. e.g. to enable spam filter on the incoming SMTP on port 25:

 bogofilter requires training to work.
-You can refer to Section 3, Step 8 in the document [INSTALL](INSTALL-indimail.md).
-You can also have a pre-trained database installed by installing the **bogofilter-wordlist** package.
+The next section tells you how to carry out this training.
+You can also have a pre-trained database installed by installing the **bogofilter-wordlist** package, but it is possible that this may not work well in your setup.

+On of the easiest method to enable bogofilter is to set few environment variable for indimail's [<b>qmail-spamfilter</b>(8)](https://github.com/mbhangui/indimail-mta/wiki/qmail-spamfilter.8) the frontend for <b>qmail-queue</b>(8) program. e.g. to enable spam filter on the incoming SMTP on port 25:

 ```
 $ sudo /bin/bash

+Move QMAILQUEUE to SPAMQUEUE only if QMAILQUEUE doesn't have
+/usr/sbin/qmail-spamfilter

+cd /service/qmail-smtpd.25/variables
+# mv QMAILQUEUE SPAMQUEUE
+# echo /usr/sbin/qmail-spamfilter > QMAILQUEUE
-# echo "/usr/bin/bogofilter -p -d /etc/indimail" > /service/qmail-smtpd.25/variables/SPAMFILTER
+# echo "/usr/bin/bogofilter -p -d /etc/indimail" > SPAMFILTER
-# echo "0" > /service/qmail-smtpd.25/variables/SPAMEXITCODE
+# echo "0" > SPAMEXITCODE
-# echo "0" > /service/qmail-smtpd.25/variables/REJECTSPAM
+# echo "0" > REJECTSPAM
-# echo "1" > /service/qmail-smtpd.25/variables/MAKESEEKABLE
+# echo "1" > MAKESEEKABLE
+exit
+$

+The below command will create an indimail filter that will automatically move
+during delivery, mails marked as spam by bogofilter
+$ sudo vcfilter -i -t spamFilter -c 3 -k "Yes, spamicity=" -f Spam -b 0 -h 33 prefilt@$1
 ```

-Now <b>qmail-spamfilter</b>(8) will pass every mail will pass through bogofilter before it passes to <b>qmail-queue</b>(8).
+Now <b>qmail-spamfilter</b>(8) will pass every mail through bogofilter before it gets passed to <b>qmail-queue</b>(8).
 You can refer to chapter [IndiMail Queue Mechanism](#indimail-queue-mechanism) and look at the picture to understand how it works. bogofilter(1) will add X-Bogosity in each and every mail.
 A spam mail will have the value `Yes` along with a probabality number (e.g. 0.999616 below).
 You can configure bogofilter in /etc/indimail/bogofilter.cf.
 The SMTP logs will also have lines having this X-Bogosity field.
 A detailed mechanism is depicted pictorially in the chapter [Virus Scanning using QHPSI](#virus-scanning-using-qhpsi).

 ```
 X-Bogosity: Yes, spamicity=0.999616, cutoff=9.90e-01, ham_cutoff=0.00e+00, queueID=6cs66604wfk,